ganeti/ganeti/doc/design-shared-storage-redundancy.rst

 location, including instance allocation and balancing.

 For shared-storage instances, they can move everywhere within the node group.
-So, in practise, this is mainly a question of capacity planing, especially is most instances have the same size.
+So, in practice, this is mainly a question of capacity planing, especially is most instances have the same size.
 Nevertheless, offcuts if instances don't fill a node entirely may not be ignored.